Belize City Cruise Port: Tips, Attractions, Weather

 Cruise Weather

-Belize City has a brief dry season from February through April when the average rainfall is about two inches per month.
+Belize City gets a lot of rain.
+It has a brief dry season from February through April when the average rainfall is about two inches per month.

 The rainy season hits hard starting in June and continues through December.
 The average rainfall increases to more than 10 inches a month during the fall.
 Average high temperatures stay in the upper 80s Fahrenheit.